open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 So in the end, the compiled and protected binary looks like this:

 {{< img-diff "img/inline.webp" "img/clear.webp" "omvll">}}

-As we can notice, this option **drastically** increases the code's size for which **the overhead is proportional** to the original length of the string.
+As we can notice, this option **drastically** increases the code size for which **the overhead is proportional** to the original length of the string.

 {{< alert type="danger" icon="fa-regular fa-arrow-up-big-small" >}}